chrisBirmingham/Cassandra-Native/README.md

 $clusterBuilder->withCompression(true);
 ```

-The client will check to see if either the snappy or LZ4 extensions
+The client checks to see if the LZ4 and Snappy extensions are loaded by
+PHP and then query the Cassandra node to see which compression algorithms
+are supported.
+The client will then choose the compression algorithm that
-are installed and picks the one that is available.
-If both are
+both the client and server support.
+If both algorithms are supported, the
-available it will pick LZ4 over Snappy.
-If neither are available
+client will choose LZ4 over Snappy.

-the builder will throw an exception when you try to build the
-cluster.
+If compression is requested and the two extensions aren't loaded or
+the Cassandra node doesn't support compression, an exception is
+thrown.
+An exception is also thrown if the client and Cassandra node
+support different compression algorithms.

 ### Authentication